Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Disadvantages of ReactJS

-The evolution of ReactJS is moving at a rapid speed and to many, this is a drawback.
+ReactJS is rapidly evolving and to many, this can also be a drawback.
 For rookie developers, or programmers seeking to enhance skills, a higher speed in a development setting may not be beneficial.
-It would mean thinking on your feet or being flexible to adapt to rapid changes, which may not even be possible at the human level.
+It means being flexible to adapt to rapid changes.

-The speed that serves as a significant advantage to ReactJS can also be cumbersome in other areas.
-Besides, it isn't always easy to develop updates or documentation to ReactJS because of this.
-A predicament that forces developers to write updates or documentation themselves as well to ensure a seamless delivery.
+While speed is a significant advantage to ReactJS, it can also have negative consequences in some other ways.
+It isn't always easy to create updates or documentation with respect to ReactJS because of the pace of development, which forces developers to write updates or documentation themselves.

 Cost overheads are also typically higher with ReactJS than they are with React Native applications.
 That is because developers may sometimes need to download additional components to use a specific UI, which adds to their overall project time and resource consumption.